 We all felt good about our decision, but I couldn’t shake the image of a family carting home a 10-pound chocolate bar or an oversized bag of gummy worms.
 They weren’t just buying treats; they were buying into a fantasy—a fantasy that somehow, sugar still equals joy, even when we know it so often leads elsewhere.

 Miami, it seems, has room for both green juice cleanses and candy monstrosities.
-But as we grapple with the health crises of our time, these stores feel less like celebrations of indulgence and more like sugar-coated shrines to denial.
+But as we grapple with diabetes as the health crises of our time, these stores feel less like celebrations of indulgence and more like sugar-coated shrines to denial.

 In a world where marketers profit from our weakest impulses and drug manufacturers profit from their ability to pick up the pieces after the fact, the real challenge for the consumer lies in reclaiming our choices.
 Candy emporiums like these are just examples of how indulgence is cleverly packaged and sold as joy.